dukeofharen/httplaceholder/docs/docs.md

 If you want to whitelist a few hostnames for use in the reverse proxy, you can set the `allowedHosts` property.
 If you set the `allowedHosts` property, you do not have to explicitly set the `enableReverseProxy` property to true.
-You can either use a whole hostname / IP address (range) or use a regular expression, as seen in the example below.
+You can either use a whole hostname / IP address (range) or use a regular expression (only usable for hostnames), as seen in the example below.
 You can split the entries using ",".

 ```bash
 httplaceholder --allowedHosts "^google\.com$,www.google.com"